sbrudz/poker-hands-java/README.md

 For more info on poker hands, you can also check out the Wikipedia [List of poker hands](http://en.wikipedia.org/wiki/List_of_poker_hands) page

 ## Getting Started

-Please create your own branch to keep the master as a clean jump off point for all interviews
+* Please create your own branch to keep the master as a clean jump-off point.

-**git co -b *candidate-name* **

-You should feel empowered to implement the solutions and use a workflow that is right for you.

-### Hints
-The Cyrus employee doing the pairing should review the  [hints.md](hints.md) file to help structure the exercise.
-The candidate can look at the hints page if they get stuck, although it would be better if the Cyrus employee talks them through the problem.
+* A partial implementation of the problem has been provided so that the pairing exercise can focus on implementing the logic for a winning hand